Fif Ghobadian at OriginPoint (NMLS #110501) logo

 Fif Ghobadian has been a top mortgage producer since 2004, bringing over 20 years of experience in financial services.
 She transitioned into mortgage consulting in 2002 after holding increasingly responsible positions at top financial firms, earning a Bachelor of Arts degree in Economics/Accounting and Math from Claremont McKenna College.
 Her NMLS #110501 credentials and Producing Branch Manager/SVP title at OriginPoint position her as a senior lending professional in the San Francisco market.

 Ghobadian's practice focuses on providing customized loan solutions across multiple borrower profiles.
-OriginPoint offers conventional mortgages for home purchases and refinances, plus specialized programs including VA loans, FHA loans, USDA loans, jumbo loans, bank statement loans for self-employed borrowers, physician loans, foreign national loans, and down payment assistance.
-The company also provides proprietary programs like Lock 'N' Roll (60-90 day rate locks without contract commitment) and Same-Day approval options with as little as 3% down payment.
+OriginPoint offers conventional mortgages for home purchases and refinances, plus listed programs including VA loans, FHA loans, USDA loans, jumbo loans, bank statement loans for self-employed borrowers, physician loans, foreign national loans, and down payment assistance.
+The company also provides proprietary programs like Lock 'N' Roll (60-90 day rate locks without contract commitment) and provider-stated same-day approval timing options with as little as 3% down payment.

-Ghobadian's distinguishing factors include her consistent top-producer status since 2004, deep expertise in complex loan structures, and willingness to work through complications to deliver competitive pricing.
-OriginPoint emphasizes speed and convenience, advertising same-day approvals and 5-day HELOC funding.
+Ghobadian's distinguishing factors include her consistent top-producer status since 2004, deep experience context in complex loan structures, and willingness to work through complications to deliver competitive pricing.
+OriginPoint emphasizes speed and convenience, advertising provider-stated same-day approval timing and 5-day HELOC funding.
 The practice extends beyond mortgages to include personal loans (via affiliate Rate, Inc.) and fintech HELOC products, positioning it as a comprehensive home lending resource.

 Prospective clients should note that while Ghobadian's experience and producer track record are well-documented, rates and approval are subject to credit and underwriting criteria.
 The website includes extensive standard disclaimers that actual rates, payments, and costs could be higher than estimates, and not all applicants will be approved.
 Contact information is readily available (fif@originpoint.com, 415-203-9468) for personalized consultations.